gbrsoos/8WeekSQLChallenge/Week4-Data_Bank/A. Customer Nodes Exploration.md

 |-----------|
 | 17.83         |

-### Question 4: How many customers are allocated to each region?
+### Question 5: What is the median, 80th and 95th percentile for this same reallocation days metric for each region?
 *** !!! ***

 ```sql